 - Cook pasta according to package directions, adding the green beans and the frozen spinach during the last 5 minutes of cook time.
 Drain and set aside.

 - Whisk together cornstarch and heavy cream, set aside.

-- Toss pasta with sauce and vegetable, turning to coat.
+- Toss pasta with sauce, fresh spinach and vegetable, turning to coat.
 Serve pasta with salmon.

 Amount Per Serving Calories 412 Total Fat 21g Saturated Fat 9g Trans Fat 0g Unsaturated Fat 10g Cholesterol 67mg Sodium 129mg Carbohydrates 35g Fiber 5g Sugar 6g Protein 20g